User Defined Conversions

 This can often be undesirable.
 Did the developer intend to create a Vector on the highlighted line, or are they just misunderstanding the Move function?
 If the misunderstanding is the most likely explanation, we'd rather have the compiler throw an error here.

-But, given we have overloaded an appropriate typecast operator, the compiler will allow this code, and we might have introduced a bug.
+But, given we have provided an appropriate constructor, the compiler will allow this code, and we might have introduced a bug.

 Worse, the implicit conversion can be done through an intermediate type.
 This will also compile without error or warning: